Thursday, November 21, 2024

 Where you live and where you plan on playing your musical instrument are other important considerations to think about before deciding on a plan.
 If you’re busking, playing gigs, or just backpacking the world with a guitar, your actual location plays a major factor in your instrument insurance.

 If you plan on moving, your insurance policy needs to reflect this.
-Insurance providers deal with damage and loss at home and damage and loss while traveling completely different, and you should be aware of the procedure.
+Insurance providers deal with damage and loss at home and damage and loss while travelling completely differently, and you should be aware of the procedure.

 #3.
 Type of Instruments: What do you play?